Fill your ears with the sounds of the south and your heart with adventure as you take on some of the best sites of Tennessee and the Smoky Mountains.

 Activity Level View Details

 Day 1 – Arrive Nashville

-Arrive in Nashville, and transfer independently to your hotel.
-After check-in, you will have the remainder of the day to get acquainted with this vibrant city.
-Overnight Nashville.
+Arrive in Nashville and transfer independently to your hotel.
+After check-in, the remainder of the day is free to get acquainted with this vibrant city.
+Overnight Nashville, TN.

 Day 2 – Nashville/Grand Ole’ Opry